MP Estate Planning UK

 Planning Ahead: Ways to Mitigate Inheritance Tax

 Effective planning can significantly reduce the burden of inheritance tax on your loved ones.
-By understanding the available strategies, you can ensure that your estate is managed in a tax-efficient manner, protecting your family’s assets for the future.
+The key is to act early — years in advance, not weeks.
+By understanding the available strategies, you can ensure that your estate is managed in a tax-efficient manner, keeping your family’s wealth intact for future generations.

-One of the key aspects of mitigating inheritance tax is to consider strategies that can be implemented during your lifetime.
-Two effective approaches are lifetime gifting strategies and establishing trusts.
+Two of the most effective approaches are lifetime gifting strategies and establishing trusts.

 Lifetime Gifting Strategies

-It’s essential to keep records of gifts made, as these will be required when calculating the inheritance tax liability after your passing.
+It’s essential to keep clear records of all gifts made, including dates, amounts, and recipients.
+These records will be required by the executor when calculating the IHT liability after your death.

 Establishing Trusts